-1 rates, the executive office of health and human services shall implement a transition plan to 2 moderate the impact of the rate reform on individual nursing facilities.
-Said transition shall 3 include the following components: 4 (1) No nursing facility shall receive reimbursement for direct-care costs that is less than 5 the rate of reimbursement for direct-care costs received under the methodology in effect at the 6 time of passage of this act; for the year beginning October 1, 2017, the reimbursement for direct- 7 care costs under this provision will be phased out in twenty-five-percent (25%) increments each 8 year until October 1, 2021, when the reimbursement will no longer be in effect; and 9 (2) No facility shall lose or gain more than five dollars (\$5.00) in its total, per diem rate 10 the first year of the transition.
-An adjustment to the per diem loss or gain may be phased out by 11 twenty-five percent (25%) each year; except, however, for the years beginning October 1, 2015, 12 there shall be no adjustment to the per diem gain or loss, but the phase out shall resume 13 thereafter; and 14 (3) The transition plan and/or period may be modified upon full implementation of 15 facility per diem rate increases for quality of care-related measures.
-Said modifications shall be 16 submitted in a report to the general assembly at least six (6) months prior to implementation.
-17 (4) Notwithstanding any law to the contrary, for the twelve-month (12) period beginning 18 July 1, 2015, Medicaid payment rates for nursing facilities established pursuant to this section 19 shall not exceed ninety-eight percent (98%) of the rates in effect on April 1, 2015.
-Consistent 20 with the other provisions of this chapter, nothing in this provision shall require the executive 21 office to restore the rates to those in effect on April 1, 2015, at the end of this twelve-month (12) 22 period.
-23 (c) Notwithstanding any language to the contrary in this section, whenever a nursing 24 home's cost of care provided to its residents increases due to a mandatory minimum hourly wage 25 increase, the state's medical assistance payments to the nursing home shall be correspondingly 26 increased to offset any mandated minimum wage increase costs.
-27 SECTION 2.
+(1) No nursing facility shall receive reimbursement for direct-care costs that is less than the rate of reimbursement for direct-care costs received under the methodology in effect at the time of passage of this act; for the year beginning October 1, 2017, the reimbursement for direct-care costs under this provision will be phased out in twenty-five-percent (25%) increments each year until October 1, 2021, when the reimbursement will no longer be in effect; and

+- (2) No facility shall lose or gain more than five dollars (\$5.00) in its total, per diem rate the first year of the transition.
+An adjustment to the per diem loss or gain may be phased out by twenty-five percent (25%) each year; except, however, for the years beginning October 1, 2015, there shall be no adjustment to the per diem gain or loss, but the phase out shall resume thereafter; and - (3) The transition plan and/or period may be modified upon full implementation of facility per diem rate increases for quality of care-related measures.
+Said modifications shall be submitted in a report to the general assembly at least six (6) months prior to implementation. - (4) Notwithstanding any law to the contrary, for the twelve-month (12) period beginning July 1, 2015, Medicaid payment rates for nursing facilities established pursuant to this section shall not exceed ninety-eight percent (98%) of the rates in effect on April 1, 2015.
+Consistent with the other provisions of this chapter, nothing in this provision shall require the executive office to restore the rates to those in effect on April 1, 2015, at the end of this twelve-month (12) period. - (5) Effective July 1, 2020, rates paid to nursing facilities approved by the Centers for Medicare and Medicaid Services and in effect on October 1, 2019, both fee-for-service and managed care, will be increased by ten percent (10%). - SECTION 2.
 This act shall take effect upon passage.